 Hill of White Hamars, South Walls Nature Preserve

-Also very cools were the geos and gloups.
+Also very cool were the geos and gloups.
 Need another translation?

 Isle of Hoy